-Orchard Grove Primary School is committed to providing a safe, nurturing environment that engages curiosity, promotes learning, personal growth and wellbeing for all students.
-We strive to develop adaptability and resilience so students can become valued members of the local and global communities and prepared for future life experiences.
+Orchard Grove Primary School is committed to providing a safe, nurturing environment that engages curiosity, promotes learning, personal growth, and wellbeing for all students.
+We strive to develop inquiring, knowledgeable, and caring young people who are active, adaptable, and resilient lifelong learners.
+We aim to promote international-mindedness and develop students who are valued and respected members of our local and global communities.

 RESPECT – treating people with dignity and property with care

 INTEGRITY – displaying honesty and trust with ourselves and others